 Your client ledger report lists the client’s individual deposits and withdrawals activities for their specific trust account.
 When you invoice a client in Clio and pay the invoice with trust funds, Clio will not allow you to apply a payment from the trust for more money than the client has in trust.

-For example, if a client has a matter trust balance of $3,500, and this month’s invoice is for $3,752.
-When you pay with trust funds, Clio will only allow you to apply $3,500 toward the invoice payment.
+For example, let’s say a client has a matter trust balance of $3,500, and this month’s invoice is for $3,752.
+Clio will only allow you to apply $3,500 toward the invoice payment when you pay with trust funds.
 After the trust payment is applied, the client will have an outstanding balance owed of $252.00.
-QuickBooks Online does not have a feature to prevent the firm from applying more trust funds than a client has available.
+QuickBooks Online alone does not have a feature to prevent the firm from applying more trust funds than a client has available.

 Without this protective feature, a client’s ledger report can show a negative balance.
-When this happens, it says the firm spent more money out of trust then the client had in trust.
-This means one client was using another client’s money—signaling a violation of your fiduciary responsibilities.
+When this happens, it says the law firm spent more money out of trust than the client had in trust.
+This means one client was using another client’s money—signaling a violation of a lawyer’s fiduciary responsibilities.

 Clio helps ensure you’re including a client’s trust balance in their invoice

-Clio has another trust accounting feature that is frequently required by state bar associations: Including a client’s trust balance on their invoice.
-In Clio, choose a bill theme that automatically includes the current trust balance that you want on the invoice.
-QuickBooks Online does not offer this option on an invoice.
-It would need to be manually calculated and added to each client’s invoice.
+Clio has another trust accounting feature frequently required by state bar associations: Including a client’s trust balance on their invoice.
+In Clio, choosing a bill theme automatically includes the current trust balance you want on the invoice.
+QuickBooks Online alone does not offer this option on an invoice.
+You need to manually calculate the trust balance and add it to each client’s invoice.

 Monitor your financials easily

-The matter dashboard in Clio gives you an instant overview of the financials, like work in process, outstanding balance, and matter trust funds.
-In QuickBooks Online, it would take three different reports to see these amounts.
+The matter dashboard in Clio gives you an instant overview of the financials, including work in process, outstanding balance, and matter trust funds.
+In QuickBooks Online alone, it takes three different reports to see these amounts.